Also Known As

 A positive anti-LKM-1 antibody result indicates that it is likely that the person tested has type 2 autoimmune hepatitis, but the result is not definitive.
 A liver biopsy may be performed to evaluate liver tissue for damage and scarring to help confirm the diagnosis.

-If the anti-LKM-1 test is negative, but SMA and/or ANA are positive, then the person likely has type 1 autoimmune hepatitis.
+If the anti-LKM-1 test is negative, but other relevant antibodies are positive, then the person likely has type 1 autoimmune hepatitis.

-If both are negative, then the person's symptoms are likely due to a cause other than autoimmune hepatitis.
+If all are negative, then the person's symptoms are likely due to a cause other than autoimmune hepatitis.
 However, the condition is not entirely ruled out.
-Not all people with autoimmune hepatitis will produce anti-LKM-1 or SMA antibodies; some people produce other autoantibodies that are more difficult to detect.
+Not all people with autoimmune hepatitis will produce anti-LKM-1 or similar anti-liver cell antibodies; some people produce other autoantibodies that are more difficult to detect.

 • Is there anything else I should know?